jeffleo/Arduino-INA219/README.md

 //  void setCalibration_16V_400mA_11bit(void);        // allows faster sampling rate than 400mA at 12bit
 }
 ~~~~
--  ina_.scanBus() added to scan for your hardware on the I2C line and print out its address for debugging

 # Credit
 - the original [Adafruit_INA219 library](https://github.com/adafruit/Adafruit_INA219)